-The existing vineyards were restructured, planted new land, secured by irrigation holes and set up a weather station.
-Furthermore, a large guesthouse in the traditional Chilean style was built.
-The total property comprises 3,400 hectares, of which 580 hectares are planted with vines.
+The existing vineyards were restructured, new areas planted, irrigation secured by drilling and a weather station set up.
+Furthermore, a large guest house was built in the traditional Chilean style.
+The total property covers 3,400 hectares, of which 580 hectares are planted with vines.
 This is mainly Cabernet Sauvignon, as well as smaller areas with Chardonnay and Sauvignon Blanc.
-Among the premium wines are the 100% Cabernet Sauvignon produced red wines "Le Dix de los Vascos" (12 to 14 months in new barriques) and "Los Vascos Grande Réserve" (12 months in 50% new barriques), and the White wines "Los Vascos Chardonnay" and "Los Vascos Sauvignon Blanc".
-About 3.5 million bottles of wine are produced each year, with the majority exported to the United States and many European countries.
+The premium wines include the red wines "Le Dix de Los Vascos" (12 to 14 months in new barriques) and "Los Vascos Grande Réserve" (12 months in 50% new barriques) produced from Cabernet Sauvignon, as well as the White wines "Los Vascos Chardonnay" and "Los Vascos Sauvignon Blanc".
+Around 3.5 million bottles of wine are produced annually, with the majority being exported to the United States and many European countries.